Mandaris-LLC/react-native-navigation-full-circle/docs/docs/top-level-api.md

 In some cases you might need the id of the currently visible screen.
 This method returns the unique id of the currently visible screen:
 `const visibleScreenInstanceId = await Navigation.getCurrentlyVisibleScreenId()`
-In order to have any use of this method, you'd need to map instanceId to screens your self. -->
+In order to have any use of this method, you'd need to map instanceId to screens yourself. -->